Special Collections in the Performing Arts - Music, Dance, Theatre

-Rare sheet music and programs, manuscripts, photographs, posters, prints and engravings and stage designs may be requested in the Toronto Reference Library.
+Rare sheet music and programs, manuscripts, photographs, posters, prints and engravings and stage designs are available in the Marilyn & Charles Baillie Special Collections Centre in Toronto Reference Library.

 Most materials are available on demand whenever the library is open.
-Bring a library card or other identification to the Baldwin Room for registration.
+Bring a library card or other identification for registration.

 Canadian Sheet Music